-Once isn’t a problem, but a constant flow of employees isn’t sustainable for company culture or business goals.
+Once isn’t a problem, but a constant flow of employees isn’t sustainable for company culture or business goals — and most obviously, team morale.
 Managers don’t want to spend their waking hours training new starters and team members just want exactly that, a team.

 High turnover begins to ask questions and starts conversations around who’s next and why?
 The best way to deal with turnover is by being transparent.
 Explain to colleagues why people have left.
 Don’t allow rumours to dictate the discussion in the office.

 Secrecy is the enemy of great workplace relationships, healthy team morale and collaboration.
 If you want talented people to work in harmony, you must foster a culture of togetherness.